Pilot phase in Germany

 Kunstverein Schwerin für Mecklenburg und Vorpommern

-Founded in 2002 with the goal of establishing a forum for contemporary visual art, Kunstverein Schwerin has realized a wide range of exhibitions and projects, initially at various temporary venues such as empty storefronts or Schwerin Cathedral and more recently at the arts association’s permanent home in the buildings of the former generating station on Pfaffenteich, one of the lakes that dot the city.
-Andreas Wegner, who was appointed artistic and managing director in October 2015, has further raised the Kunstverein’s ambitious profile and sees its new role as a New Patrons anchor point as an opportunity to advance its aspiration (signaled by the new name) to extend its activities to the entire state of Mecklenburg-Vorpommern by launching pilot projects to foster the growth of model structures that will promote wider interest in cultural production and local identity in the various regions.
-Kunstverein Schwerin is an institution that embodies this kind of programmatic fresh start, effectively lobbying political decision-makers while nurturing the civic engagement that sustains it.
+Kunstverein Schwerin was founded in 2002 with the goal of establishing a forum for contemporary visual art.
+It has realized a wide range of exhibitions and projects, initially at various temporary venues such as empty storefronts or Schwerin Cathedral and more recently at the arts association’s permanent home in the buildings of the former generating station on Pfaffenteich, one of the lakes that dot the city.
+Andreas Wegner, who was appointed artistic and managing director in October 2015, has further raised the Kunstverein’s ambitious profile.
+He sees its new role as a New Patrons anchor point as an opportunity to engage audiences throughout the state of Mecklenburg-Vorpommern by launching pilot projects to foster the growth of model structures that will promote a better understanding of cultural production and strengthen local identities throughout the region.

 © Museum Abteiberg